MaastrichtU-IDS/dsri-documentation/website/docs/deploy-matlab.md

 Always stop all Matlab pods when you are not using them, the UM license server have a limited number of licenses available.

 :::

+## Get Matlab support

+You can request official support from Matlab at this address after login and connecting your account to the UM license: After logging in on this site https://nl.mathworks.com/academia/tah-portal/maastricht-university-31574866.html#get